hannahcgunderman/INSC590_DataPreservation/README.md

 ---------------------

 Directory of Files:

-   A. Filename: 2012_ComprehensiveGratefulDeadBusinesses.csv
+Filename: 2012_ComprehensiveGratefulDeadBusinesses.csv

 Short description: This dataset was collected by Hannah Gunderman in 2012 and lists all confirmed and suspected        businesses named after the Grateful Dead in the United States.

 Additional Notes on File Relationships, Context, or Content (for example, if a user wants to reuse and/or cite your data,